 - Is The Erin Condren Planner Worth It For The Price?

 That snooze button is your worst enemy.
-I speak out of experience when I say this.
+I speak out of the experience when I say this.

 Get up as soon as your alarm goes off, and wash your face with cold water.

 I’ve started going straight to the shower even if I’m still half asleep, as showering wakes me up instantly.

 Once you get out of that shower, you’ll feel ready for the day that lies ahead!

 I know all working adults can relate to this one.
 You’re just so tired in the mornings and end up going to work with unwashed hair.
 This makes you feel dirty even when you’ve showered – and plays a huge role in how you’ll continue feeling the rest of the day.

 Getting up early allows you the time to shave your legs and wash your hair, maybe even to paint your nails!
 This all will make you feel good and ready for the day.